gtech-mulearn/Top-100-Coders/TEMPLATE.md

 #### Leadership and Influence: `required field`

-- explain how you meet the requirement for being a leader or influencer in your domain.
-Provide clear examples of your leadership and influencing skills.
+- I haven't led teams or organized meetups yet, but I'm excited about growing into a leadership role.

 #### Networking: `required field`

-- explain your networking skills and how you plan to engage with the Top 100 community.
-Outline how you will influence and lead others in your respective field.
+- I am enthusiastic about developing my networking skills and actively engaging with communities.
+While I may not have formal experience or founded a community, I am eager to connect, learn, and contribute within the professional network.

 #### As a Top 100 Member: `required field`

-- outline why you are applying for this Top 100 and explain how it relates to your current profession.
-Specify how being in the Top 100 will benefit your career.
+- Applying for Top 100 to work with others and help to set up my startup.
+- Think being part of Top 100 will bring new chances, spark innovation, and boost my career.

 #### Career Plan: `required field`

-- outline your immediate and longer-term plans to contribute to making the Kerala Startup Ecosystem better.
-Share your thoughts on how Kerala can excel in the Technology Startup Ecosystem for the future.
+- My long-term goal is to establish a tech startup in Kerala with a focus on sustainable solutions.

 #### Thoughts on Kerala's Tech Ecosystem: `required field`

-- Share your thoughts on how Kerala can excel in the Technology Startup Ecosystem for the future.
+- Kerala can do well in tech startups by supporting local talent, encouraging new ideas, and helping startups.
+- To make this happen, teamwork among schools, government, and businesses is crucial.

 #### History of Open Source Contributions: